Neural-Systems-at-UIO/QCAlign/docs/introduction.rst

 - For quality control of the section images there is a "damage" marker for marking up areas that should be excluded from the analysis due to tissue damage, artifacts, or errors in image aquisition.

-- For quality control of the atlas-registration there is functionality for marking up whether a point is registered correctly, incorrectly, or of uncertain position based on visible landmarks within the section.
+- For quality control of the atlas-registration there are "accurate", "inaccurate" and "uncertain" markers for verifying the precision of the registration based on visible landmarks within the section.
 In effect, the researcher working with the tool represents the “ground truth”, and uses the appearance of visible landmarks and their anatomical knowledge to assess the quality of the registration.

 **What do you do with the output?**
 -----------------------------------